 - Poor drainage leading to standing water issues

 Defects can happen in several different ways.
-A defect may result from a lack of proper roadway maintenance by a government or an independent contractor.
+A fault may result from a lack of proper roadway maintenance by a government or an independent contractor.
 These types of defects can include overgrown vegetation obstructing signs, potholes, road debris, even pools of standing water caused by poor or blocked drainage.
 Other road defects such as inadequate lighting, uneven lanes, and a lack of crosswalks or guardrails are the result of defective road design.

 In either case, a road defect can lead to an accident with serious repercussions for the victim.